The Knack: The follow-up albums (1980–1981)

 The Knack quickly recorded a follow-up album ...But the Little Girls Understand, which was released in early 1980.
 Though the album went gold in the US and Japan, and platinum in Canada, it didn't meet with the same level of commercial success as their debut.
 Fieger claimed in later interviews that all of the tracks for Get the Knack and ...But the Little Girls Understand were written before the first LP was recorded and were intended to be put out as a double album.
 Additionally, the lead single "Baby Talks Dirty" only briefly made the US Top 40, stalling at No. 38 (but reaching No. 13 in Canada); follow-up single "Can't Put a Price on Love" missed the top 40 altogether, peaking at No. 62.

 After nearly a year of touring in the US, Canada, Europe, New Zealand, Australia, and Japan, starting in April 1980 the band took a year off because of exhaustion and "internal dissent".
 They reconvened in the summer of 1981 to record their third album, Round Trip.
 However, the record (released in October 1981) was a commercial disappointment, only reaching No. 93 on the Billboard chart, selling 150,000 copies.
 As well, the lead single "Pay the Devil (Ooo, Baby, Ooo)" peaked at No. 67 on the Billboard Hot 100.
 The group made several concert appearances during 1981 to promote Round Trip.
 Keyboardist Phil Jost was brought into the lineup at this time to enable the band to duplicate the more heavily layered sound of their new release.

-With the Knack experiencing rapidly diminishing chart success, and mounting critical backlash against them Fieger left amidst internal squabbles on December 31, 1981, just months after the release of Round Trip.
+With the Knack experiencing rapidly diminishing chart success, and mounting critical backlash against them, Fieger left amidst internal squabbles on December 31, 1981, just months after the release of Round Trip.
+Averre, Niles, and Gary briefly continued with former Roadmaster vocalist Stephen 'Mac' McNally as "The Game" after the Knack's initial break up.
 By mid-1982, the Knack had split up while Fieger formed a new band, "Doug Fieger's Taking Chances".